A Closer Look at CDK Global

 Aligning on the Big Picture

-Part of our Blueprint Workshop always includes aligning on overall goals of the project.
-It wasn’t easy to extract 25 years worth of processes and data insights from the various different servers and team members within the organization, but the CDK team had already started documenting these items.
-The work they did in advance helped to answer a lot of our team’s questions as they started diving into CDK’s challenge.
+Together, the teams needed to unpack 25 years worth of processes and data insights from the various different servers and team members within the organization.
+Fortunately, the CDK team had already started documenting these items which helped expedite the process.

-In addition to a technology blueprint, we used the following goals as key indicators of project success:
+In addition to a technology blueprint, the following goals were set as key indicators of project success:

 Determining the Right Product Type

-Another critical question that comes up in so many blueprint workshops is: what kind of app do we need to build?
+One critical question to determine coming out of a blueprint workshops is, “What kind of app do you need to build?”
 After understanding the key challenges CDK faced, we aligned on building a Progressive Web App (PWA).

 A PWA is easier to maintain than a mobile app and enables scalability on both mobile and web platforms.
-The CDK team particularly wanted the ability to use the portal on the tablets that the sales team carried with them during their discovery process, so a PWA met all of their requirements.
+Plus, the CDK team particularly needed the ability to use the portal on the tablets that the sales team carried with them during their discovery process.

-The outcome of our work with CDK was an automotive industry-specific application that guided their sales team through every step of their discovery and quoting process.
+The LauchPad Lab team built an automotive industry-specific application that guided CDK’s sales team through every step of the discovery and quoting process.
 CDK’s new Sales Discovery Portal was broken down into three main components—deals, departments, and campuses.

 Deals